ClaudioLutz/SQL_Chatbot_V2/docs/brainstorming-session-results.md

 - User's practical insights (pandas describe(), two-page architecture) significantly improved solutions

 ### Areas for Further Exploration
-- **Error Handling Strategies**: How to handle GPT-5 code generation failures, invalid visualizations
+- **Error Handling Strategies**: Define a comprehensive strategy for the MVP.
+What does the user see if code generation fails, the code is invalid, or execution times out?
+This must be defined before implementation.
 - **Performance Optimization**: Caching strategies for repeated data analysis, visualization generation
-- **Security Considerations**: Code execution sandboxing, input validation for generated Python code
+- **Security Considerations**: **(High Priority)** The design and implementation of a secure code execution sandbox is the most critical risk.
+This includes preventing filesystem access, network calls, and other malicious activities.
+Input validation is secondary to the sandbox's integrity.
 - **Styling and Branding**: Consistent visual design between data and visualization pages

 ### Recommended Follow-up Techniques